 The integrated lounge and kitchen area has an open fire and a large round dining table made from timber originally washed up on the island.
 A utility room houses the dishwasher, washing machine, fridge and freezer.
 There is plenty of storage space in the cottage and an enclosed garden to the front.

 The kitchen is well equipped with utensils and have an electric hob, oven and microwave.
-The comfortable living area has a digital television, with a BT Vision with Sports package.
+The comfortable living area has a digital television, which has a BT Vision with Sports package.
 The single remote controls all the channels and apps, including Netflix and Amazon Prime.
 There are several games and books to keep you entertained, children’s travel cot and high chair and coal for the open fire.
 The property has efficient storage radiators in the kitchen/lounge, with wall-mounted Dimplex heaters in the bedrooms.
 Bed linen and towels are provided.
-There is good wi-fi connectivity.
+There is very good wi-fi connectivity.

 Got any questions or want to book?
 Call or email us.